Digital lean: Leveraging a proven philosophy as the foundation of a digital transformation strategy

-Some of the questions that digital lean answers include:
+Some of the questions that digital lean addresses include:

-- How can material flow be optimised across every step of the value chain?
+- How can digital tools assist in optimizing material flow across every step of the value chain?

 - What additional savings can be generated by making changes in the value chain?